oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 The [OData-ABNF](#ODataABNF) `commonExpr` syntax rule defines the formal grammar of common expressions.

+The following subsections specify situations in which expressions evaluate to `null` if operands or parameters do not have the types expected by an operator or function.
+Notwithstanding these rules, if such a type discrepancy can be inferred for an expression that appears in a request, services SHOULD reject the request with an error message explaining the discrepancy.
+The inferral could be based on, for example, the declared type of a property or the type of a literal value that occurs in the expression.

 #### ##subsubsubsec Logical Operators

 OData defines a set of logical operators that evaluate to `true` or `false`